 Option C

-Hand him to Harbour Alliance.
+Hand him to the Harbour Alliance.

 Option D